 Acquisition in 2015

-Softcard is a mobile payments platform that enables users to make payments at several stores, redeem money-saving offers, and store loyalty, membership, and reward cards.
-Users can setup a prepaid account on Softcard and add money to it with debit cards, credit cards, and U.S. bank accounts in order to use it as payment credentials.
-The platform protects user information by adding multiple layers of security such as PIN-protection, encryption, and ""one call or click"" option to remotely disable the app on a misplaced smartphone.
-Softcard was launched by AT&T Mobility, T-Mobile USA, and Verizon Wireless and was later acquired by Google.
-It is operated from New York, United States.
+Softcard is a mobile payments platform that allows users to make payments at various retail locations, redeem discounts, and manage loyalty and rewards cards.
+The platform supports prepaid accounts, enabling users to add funds via debit cards, credit cards, and U.S. bank accounts for seamless transactions.
+To ensure user security, Softcard incorporates multiple protective measures, including PIN protection, encryption, and a feature that allows users to disable the app remotely in case of a lost smartphone.
+Originally launched by AT&T Mobility, T-Mobile USA, and Verizon Wireless, Softcard was later acquired by Google and operates from New York, United States.

 Apportable